MirelaGTulbure/gaec-lab/content/project/project.md

 ---
-# An instance of the People widget.
+# An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: pages